5 Killed In Plane Crash Heading To Louisiana State University Football Playoff Game

 Lafayette police asked residents to steer clear of the area of the crash because the investigation is ongoing.

-McCord was a Baton Rouge native and freelance sideline and sports reporter for networks including Cox Sports Television, ESPN3, WDSU New Orleans, according to her website.
+McCord was a Baton Rouge native and freelance sideline and sports reporter for networks including Cox Sports Television, ESPN3 and WDSU New Orleans, according to her website.
 She also worked as an in-game host for the New Orleans Pelicans and the New Orleans Saints and as a digital media reporter for the Louisiana Sports Hall of Fame.

 Statement from the New Orleans Saints and New Orleans Pelicans pic.twitter.com/1WhBvJmjI5— New Orleans Pelicans (@PelicansNBA) December 28, 2019

-"We are devastated by the loss of such an amazing talent and valued member of our WDSU family," WDSU President and General Manager, Joel Vilmenay said in a statement.
+"We are devastated by the loss of such an amazing talent and valued member of our WDSU family," WDSU President and General Manager Joel Vilmenay said in a statement.
 "Carley's passion for sports journalism and her deep knowledge of Louisiana sports, from high school to the professional ranks, made her an exceptional journalist. "

 McCord is the second journalist working in the area to die in a plane crash this year.
-In August, TV news anchor Nancy Parker was doing a story about a stunt pilot, when the plane crashed and both she and the pilot died.
+In August, TV news anchor Nancy Parker was doing a story about a stunt pilot when the plane crashed and both she and the pilot died.

 LSU Tigers offensive coordinator Steve Ensminger got the news of his daughter-in-law's death a few hours before the Chick-fil-A Peach Bowl playoff.
 Ensminger went on to coach the game, helping the team win 63-28 against Oklahoma.

-"We heard the news, I told Coach Ensminger, our thoughts and our prayers out to him," LSU head coach Ed Orgeron told ESPN before the game.
+"We heard the news, I told Coach Ensminger, our thoughts and our prayers [go] out to him," LSU head coach Ed Orgeron told ESPN before the game.
 "There's not much we can say, obviously.
 Steve and his wife and his family are very distraught.
-But you know, Steve is a tiger and a man.
+But you know, Steve is a Tiger and a man.
 He knows how to handle things."